 Event schedule:

-Strengthen and modernize health care in rural Maryland
+Strengthen and modernize health care in rural communities

-Strengthen and modernize health care in rural Maryland
+Strengthen and modernize health care in rural communities

 Maryland's application to the Rural Health Transformation Program proposes a comprehensive five-year strategy to address persistent rural health disparities across 18 rural counties.
 The plan focuses on expanding the rural health workforce, building value-based care models, improving health IT, strengthening partnerships, and investing in nutrition and behavioral health.
 Immediate and competitive transformation fund opportunities will be deployed.
 Key contacts: Sara Seitz; Elizabeth Edsall Kromm, Ph.D., M.Sc.